 Purpose-built Galápagos yacht

 English-speaking guide for all activities

 Lectures in the evening

-Get to know the highlights of Galápagos with this Naturalist cruise on board the beautiful Alia!
+Get to know the highlights of Galápagos with this Naturalist cruise on board the beautiful Bonita!
 On this Expedition Cruise, you will discover the incredible wildlife of the Galápagos Islands: On Genovesa, breathtaking dinghy rides, stunning views and close encounters with the most iconic birds of the Archipelago await you.
 Blue-footed Boobies, Red-footed Boobies, Nazca Boobies and many more species can be seen here.
 On North Seymour, an incredible hike and snorkeling session awaits you.
 This island is the archipelago condensed into very little space, and you'll be able to see almost all the iconic Galápagos species in just a few hours.
 During your time on Santa Cruz, you will have the chance to observe the famous Galápagos Giant Tortoises in the wild and learn more about the preservation and scientific study of these amazing animals.
 On Santiago, an island formerly inhabited by pirates, you will be able to enjoy hikes and dinghy rides.
 A walk across South Plaza is one of the best visitor experiences in the Galápagos thanks to the large number of species living in such a small area.

 Transfers to and from ship